+Total Voting Members: 12

 Meeting Days & Times: 1st and 3rd Tuesday of the Month @ 2:30-4:30 PM

 District Facilities Committee (DFC)

 The District Facilities Committee serves in support of college and districtwide facilities needs through an ongoing review of available resources and planning priorities, and implementation of the District Facilities Master Plan.
 The DFC serves to advise the District Service Center and Colleges on the resolution of overall facility maintenance needs, to include deferred and preventive maintenance, and reviews all plans and make recommendations pertaining to the construction, remodeling, and/or reassignment of existing facilities.